prymitive/karma/docs/CONFIGURATION.md

 ## UI defaults

-`ui` section allows configuring default values for UI settings controled via the configuration modal.
+`ui` section allows configuring default values for UI settings controlled via the configuration modal.
 Those defaults can be overwritten by use via UI controls.

 Syntax: